moratilla/www.moratilla.com/_talks/devops-workshop.md

 ### First talk

-First time because of time restrictions, I focused on the standard opensourced tools, like:
+First time because of time restrictions, I focused on the standard open source tools, like:

 * git